kallaballa/FractalDive/README.md

 There are many build targets.
 The default is "release" but on some platforms you can squeeze out a little performance by using "hardcore".

-"debug": optimize the build for interactive debugging.
+* "debug": optimize the build for interactive debugging.
-info: retain minimal debug information but try to stay highly optimized
+* "info": retain minimal debug information but try to stay highly optimized
-profile: optimized the build for profiling
+* "profile": optimized the build for profiling
-hardcore: use non-standard, inaccurate and sometimes unsafe compiler options to squeeze out more performance.
+* "hardcore": use non-standard, inaccurate and sometimes unsafe compiler options to squeeze out more performance.
-asan: compile and optimize for AddressSanitizer (https://en.wikipedia.org/wiki/AddressSanitizer)
+* "asan": compile and optimize for AddressSanitizer (https://en.wikipedia.org/wiki/AddressSanitizer)
-shrink: optimize for size
+* "shrink": optimize for size

 ## JavaScript/WebAsm
-To build for Javascript to need em++ > 1.39.13
+To build for Javascript to need em++ > 1.39.1.
+The following builds might need specific browsers or even special browser configurations.
+In src/index.html you can an example of how to select the right javascript build to load by using feature checking.

 make clean && JAVASCRIPT=1 make -j2 hardcore